 DAILY Art Shelter Gallery and Shop:Open 7 days a week, coffee and tea for browsers free.

 SOUTH PASS CITY

-SATURDAYS South Pass Guided Evening Trail Walks: Reservations recommended.
-5:30p.
+RESUMES MAY 2, 2019 South Pass Guided Evening Trail Walks: Reservations recommended.
+Saturdays at 5:30p.
 125 South Pass Main St, $2 WY Residents, $4 visitors, under 18 Free.
 307-332-3684, email@example.com, southpasscity.com/carissa.html.

 FIRST THURSDAYS Acoustic Open Mic Night:7p, Ten Sleep Brewing Co., info tensleepbrewingco.com.

 THIRD THURSDAYS Open JAM Night:7p, Ten Sleep Brewing Co., info tensleepbrewingco.com.